11 min read 6 Oct 22

 From 2007 SIPPs had to be regulated by the Financial Services Authority, now the Financial Conduct Authority.

-SIPPs are often set up by the provider using a master trust.
+SIPPs are often set up by the provider under trust.
 The provider will normally be the scheme administrator and trustee.
 The individuals then become members of the scheme.
 Investments are normally in the name of the provider or the trustee, but are earmarked for the individual member.
 In some cases, the member can also be a trustee.

 The main advantage of a SIPP over a traditional personal pension is the level of investment flexibility the member has.
 The range of available investments is much wider than a standard personal pension.
 Allowable investments may include: